0cjs/sedoc/nix/README.md

 XXX FIXME (where does this really go?)
 --------------------------------------

+#### Nix Installation Information

+Information about the current Nix installation can be printed with:

+    nix-shell -p nix-info --run "nix-info -m"

+This "markdown" output is more human-readable than the standard output, but if you're parsing it, leaving out the `-m` (which will also leave out host OS information unless you add `--host-os`) is probably easier, producing a single line of output like one of the following:

+    system: "x86_64-linux", multi-user?: yes, version: nix-env (Nix) 2.24.2, channels(root): "nixpkgs", nixpkgs: /nix/var/nix/profiles/per-user/root/channels/nixpkgs
+    system: "x86_64-linux", multi-user?: no, version: nix-env (Nix) 2.24.1, nixpkgs: /home/cjs/.nix-defexpr/channels/nixpkgs

+#### Hashbangs

 Individual scripts may use nix via [`nix-shell` hashbang][nix #!] to build an environment for the script: